LicenceStVincentGroupe3/smartleads-angular/README.md

 ```
 $ git clone git@github.com:LicenceStVincentGroupe3/smartleads-angular.git
 ```
-Once the project cloned, go to the newly created folder titled "mini-projet-mangas"
+Once the project cloned, go to the newly created folder titled "smartleads-angular"
 ```
-$ cd mini-projet-mangas
+$ cd smartleads-angular
 ```
 Execute this command who will installs a package, and any packages that it depends on.
 ```